cjug/cjug-meeting-intro/sections/cjug.md

 ## Billy Korando Presents:
 ## Welcome to JUnit 5

-* Tuesday, July 24 at TBD
+* Tuesday, July 24 at Peak6
 * Discover the new features in JUnit 5 and how to migrate your test suite
 * Billy is a software consultant with Keyhole Software, and conference speaker